-- Nonfinancial corporations;

-- Public nonfinancial corporations;

 - Other nonfinancial corporations;

 - Government:

 - Central government;

 - Local government;

 - Social security funds;

 - Households

 - Individuals;

 - Self-employed individuals;

 - Nonprofit institutions serving households.

 For the purposes of monetary balance sheets, the household sector and the nonprofit institutions serving households are presented jointly in the subsector of other residents.